ff6347/gestalten-in-code/projects/this-is-not-a-leaf/index.md

 1. *Draw a great square in the center of your sheet of paper.*
 1. *Devide this square into four equally sized, smaller squares using one horizontal and one vertical line.*
 1. *Write down one word in each square. (verb, noun or adjective)*
-1. *Draw your associations concerning those words outside around the big square.*
-1. *Sign your creation.*
+1. *Draw your associations concerning those words outside around the big square.*1. *Sign your creation.*

 ![](./assets/algo1.png)
 ![](./assets/algo2.png)